 “Convexity adjustments in inflation-linked derivatives” published in Risk magazine September 2008 p124-129 (courtesy of Incisive Media).
 Was also reprinted in Asia Risk magazine in Nov 2008.
 This is joint work with Dorje Brody and Hongyun Li of Imperial College, London.
 The preprint version of this paper, which contains more explicit formulae for zero-coupon inflation swaps with delayed payment and period-on-period inflation swaps with delayed payments, can be found “here”.

-“No Good Deals - No Bad Models” No Good Deals - No Bad Models (2012).
+“No Good Deals - No Bad Models” No Good Deals - No Bad Models (2013).
 This is joint work with Nina Boyarchenko (Federal Reserve Bank of New York), Mario Cerrato (Glasgow University Adam Smith Business School) and Stewart Hodges (Cass Business School).
+BEST PAPER AWARD.
+This paper won a best paper award at the French Finance Association meeting in Lyon in May 2013 (out of 240 papers actually presented and many hundreds more originally submitted).

 “Commodities: A simple multi-factor jump-diffusion model” (2005).
 This was essentially an earlier (and longer) version of “A multi-factor jump-diffusion model for commodities”.
 Compared to the latter, this paper contains some additional results and examples but is less “polished”.